RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Learn about some more Cornish Saints

 Feast day: 29th April

-Saint Endelienta was a daughter of King Brychan, who settled in Saint Endellion and taught the Christian faith.
+St. Endelienta was a daughter of King Brychan, who settled in Saint Endellion and taught the Christian faith.
 Two nearby wells are named after her.
 Wells were a source of water used for baptism and other religious purposes.
-Saint Endelienta’s altar tomb is still in the church.
+St. Endelienta's altar tomb is still in the church.

 Feast day: 24th November

-Saint Minver was another daughter of King Brychan.
-King Brychan’s twenty four children started churches throughout Cornwall, England and Wales.
-Her hermitage, chapel and holy well were at Tredizzick, which is not far from the present church and town of Saint Minver.
+St. Minver was another daughter of King Brychan.
+King Brychan's twenty-four children started churches throughout Cornwall, England, and Wales.
+Her hermitage, chapel, and holy well were at Tredizzick, which is not far from the present church and town of Saint Minver.
 This religious settlement would have formed a base for spreading the Christian faith in the area.
 One of the popular stories about Saint Minver says that the devil attacked her when she was combing her hair.
 She threw the comb at him and he ran away.